CERT/CC

 --no-daemon

-Force rwflowappend to stay in the foreground---it does not become a daemon.
-Useful for debugging.
+Force rwflowappend to run in the foreground---it does not become a daemon process.
+This may be useful during debugging.

 ENVIRONMENT